emleddin/LICHEM-tutorial/_episodes/03-MD-cluster.md

 - "An MD simulation can be broken down into 4 phases: minimization, heating, equilibration, and production."
 - "DBscan can be very finicky, but it is a better approach to clustering."
+- "Run k-means after DBscan.
+You can select the centroids from k-means as the random snapshots."
 ---

 **Highlights**